Environments

 NVIDIA-SMI 545.29.06 Driver Version: 545.29.06 CUDA Version: 12.3

-Install any Python on Linux using pyenv
+Install any pyenv and python

 You do this only once: